· Samir Abid · AI Development · 9 min read

 As I added more documents, a new problem showed up.

-Ask a question that was mentioned in 50+ documents and the system would try to send all this information to the AI.
-Too much.
-The AI would get overwhelmed and give these vague, generic answers.
+Ask a question that was mentioned in 50+ documents and the system would try to send too much information to the AI.
+The answer became vague because the context was too noisy.

-I discovered you could add what’s called a “re-ranker” - basically another AI that looks at all the chunks you found and picks out the most relevant ones before sending them along.
+I added a re-ranker.
+That is another model that looks at all the chunks you found and picks out the most relevant ones before sending them along.

 So instead of: find 30 chunks → send to AI, it became: find 30 chunks → re-rank them → keep the best 5 → then send to AI.